 Yep, more smiles.
 Regardless of where you encounter our new brand, we want to remind you that we’re very happy data people.
 The smile included here is the same shape and proportion as on the logo.

 We wanted our optimism to be visible at all times, and nothing quite captures the energy and opportunity we see in recruiting like a bright, fresh color pallet.
 Because we organize our language guidance using color, we took great care to ensure that our new color pallet reflected that organization.

 We have a new name and a new look.
 What will never change, though, is our commitment to creating products grounded in analytics and science that will help our customers be better at hiring.

 If you’re a data person interested in using data to improve the hiring experience for candidates, we’re hiring!
-If you’re a people leader interested in using data to make hiring more efficient and fair, we have a fresh new batch of free trials and product demos.
+If you’re a people leader interested in using data to make hiring more efficient and fair, we have a fresh new batch of product demos.